majoc/project1SABD/README.md

 ## Running Locally
-The previous container can be started all at once by executing the "start-all.sh" script, which creates the network and start all the containers running them in the same network.In order to see if all containers are up and running we can access the respective WebUI: http://localhost:9870 to access hdfs UI, http://localhost:16010/master-status to access HBase web UI, http://spark-master:8080 to access spark master UI and finally http://localhost:9090/nifi to access NiFi Web UI (it may take a while for NiFi WebUI to become accessible after the container starts).
+The previous containers can be started all at once by executing the "start-all.sh" script, which creates the network and start all the containers running them in the same network.In order to see if all containers are up and running we can access the respective WebUI: http://localhost:9870 to access hdfs UI, http://localhost:16010/master-status to access HBase web UI, http://spark-master:8080 to access spark master UI and finally http://localhost:9090/nifi to access NiFi Web UI (it may take a while for NiFi WebUI to become accessible after the container starts).

+## Execution
+Finally when you are ready to execute